An Improved Inference for IV Regressions: Model and Preliminaries

-In our setting, it is also possible to construct test statistics using the $K$-dimensional IVs (that is, many IVs).
+It is also possible to construct test statistics using the $K$-dimensional many IVs.
 Denote $P = Z(Z^\top Z)^{-1}Z^\top$ as the projection matrix of $Z$.
-Then, the leave-one-cluster-out estimator of $\beta$ is denoted as $\hat \beta_2$ and defined as
+Then, the leave-one-cluster-out jackknife IV estimator of $\beta$ is denoted as $\hat \beta_2$ and defined as

-and the corresponding test statistic can be defined if an estimator for the asymptotic variance of $\sum_{g,h \in [G]^2, g \neq h} \sum_{i \in I_g} \sum_{j \in I_h} X_i P_{ij} e_j$ is given.
-Such an estimator is proposed in \cite{Chao(2012)}, but here we also need to take into account the fact that $W$ has already been partialled out, whereas in \cite{Chao(2012)} the coefficients for $W$ are also estimated.
-Therefore, some adjustments are required, as in \cite{matsushita2024}.
-To that purpose, define the following symmetric matrix

-where $\bar P$ is the block diagonal matrix corresponding to $P$ such that the $g$-th block on its diagonal is $P_{[g,g]}$, and let $\bar Q$ be the block diagonal matrix corresponding to $Q$ such that the $g$-th block on its diagonal is $Q_{[g,g]}$.
-Our variance estimator is similar to the one in \cite{Chao(2012)} but with $P - \bar P$ replaced by $Q - \bar Q$, i.e.,
+where $\bar P$ is the block diagonal matrix corresponding to $P$ such that the $g$-th block on its diagonal is $P_{[g,g]}$.
+Note that under independent data, $\hat \beta_2$ reduces to the JIVE estimator in \cite{angrist1999}, \cite{Chao(2012)}, and \cite{MS22}.